 The second time, on this same subject, was a number of years later when she said:

-Tragically, we spend so much of our time trying to be good at a particular religion when really what we’re trying to do is be good at a bunch of man-made rules.
-We’re asked to attend church weekly or even more often to be truly devout.
-That seems odd to me since a person can sit in a garage all day and that doesn’t make them a car.
+Tragically, we spend so much of our time trying to be a good Christian, Jew, Muslim or whatever - when really what we’re trying to do is be good at a bunch of man-made rules.
+We’re expected to attend church weekly or even more often to be considered devout.
+That seems odd to me since a person can sit in a garage all day long and that doesn’t make them a car.
 Being in a particular place has no relationship to one’s closeness to the Almighty.

 There’s nothing man can do to screw that up.